-Both the EASA and FAA have established robust safety standards for aircraft that include certification of manufacturing processes, equipment testing, maintenance, and training.
+Both the EASA and FAA have established robust safety standards for aircrafts that include certification of manufacturing processes, equipment testing, maintenance, and training.
 As a consequence, commercial air travel is considered one of the safest forms of transportation.
-The failure classification for airline aircraft is one catastrophic incident for every one billion hours of flying time, referred to as the 10-9 standard.
+The failure classification for airline aircrafts is one catastrophic incident for every one billion hours of flying time, referred to as the 10-9 standard.
 This will likely be the standard that EASA and FAA will adopt for eVTOLs.

-On February 3, 2020, the FAA proposed new safety standards for delivery drones, classifying them as a "special class" of aircraft.47 The FAA standards do not specify a timeline for implementation of the safety standards, which suggests drone deliveries to U.S consumers are likely to be years away.
+On February 3, 2020, the FAA proposed new safety standards for delivery drones, classifying them as a special class of aircraft^[47].
+The final rules requiring remote identification of drones and allowing some flights over people, over moving vehicles and at night under certain conditions went into effect on April 21, 2021.

-While aviation safety agencies around the world are drafting regulations for eVTOLs to ensure both the safety of the vehicles and the software that runs them, the expectation is that they will not be implemented until after the drone standards have been implemented.
+While aviation safety agencies around the world are drafting regulations for eVTOLs to ensure both the safety of vehicles and the software that runs them, the expectation is that they will not be implemented until after the drone standards have been implemented.

-To address the perception of higher risk, eVTOL designs include distributed propulsion, with multiple motors, controllers, and batteries, and a redundant battery management system architecture to prevent catastrophic failures.48 By the time eVTOLs are approved to operate, they will have better navigation sensors, enhanced connectivity, and partial autonomy that will make them at least as safe as today's commercial aircraft.
+To address the perception of higher risk, eVTOL designs include distributed propulsion, with multiple motors, controllers, and batteries, and a redundant battery management system architecture to prevent catastrophic failures^[48].
+By the time eVTOLs are approved to operate, they will have better navigation sensors, enhanced connectivity, and partial autonomy that will make them at least as safe as today's commercial aircrafts.

-It will take time for the EASA and FAA to evolve a comprehensive set of new certification standards for eVTOLs, but they are making progress.49 One question for companies like Uber, that has plans to go to market in 2023, is: Will the regulations that define safety be ready?
-(See page 21.)
+It will take time for the EASA and FAA to evolve a comprehensive set of new certification standards for eVTOLs, but they are making progress^[49].
+One question for companies like Uber, that has plans to go to market in 2023, is: will the regulations that define safety be ready?
+(See page 18)